hanai3Bi/Switch-OC-Suite/README.md

     | RAM OC     | 1996 MHz Max  | 1862 MHz Max |
     | RAM Volt   | Disabled      | Disabled     |
     | RAM Timing | Auto-Adjusted | N/A          |

+    - Advanced Configuration
+      - Mariko GPU Undervolt
+        - If enabled, undervolt dvfs table will be used
+        - Might not work correctly
+        - If instability is experienced, do not use

     </details>